nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## hoster information

 ### hoster
 Commercial hoster domain where this server has been ordered.
-This should help other relay operators and future relay operators to find hosting providers.
+This is supposed to help other relay operators and future relay operators to find hosting providers.
 To normalize the provided domain:
 - The domain MUST NOT include a protocol specifier (like "https://").